Nash — AI Seller Agent for Modern Storefronts

 GET /api/store/chat/<sid> → {history}

-Each response includes a next URL — the next URL to fetch to continue the negotiation.
-Hypermedia-driven, so the shopper agent doesn't need to memorize URL patterns.
+Each response includes a next URL — hypermedia-driven so the shopper agent doesn't need to memorize URL patterns.

 Hidden state

-floor, levers, and inventory_note for each product live ONLY in the merchant agent's private system prompt.
+floor, levers, and inventory_note for each product live ONLY in the seller agent's private system prompt.
 They're stripped from every public GET response.
 The shopper agent never sees them.

 Why GET-based